Something went wrong on our end. Please try again later.

-- In Mailchimp, you can categorize your contacts based on their status, like subscribed or unsubscribed.
-You can only import to one category at a time.
+- In Mailchimp, you can categorize your contacts based on their email marketing status, like subscribed or unsubscribed.
+You can only import to one status at a time.

 - If you’d like to send postcards to your contacts, check out our article on how to import mailing addresses.

-There are a few different ways to import contacts to Mailchimp, but a file upload is the most common method.
-The file import process has two parts: First, you'll prepare your spreadsheet of contacts outside of Mailchimp, and save it as a CSV file.
-Next, you'll use our import tool to add your contacts to Mailchimp.
+The file import process has two parts: First, you'll prepare your spreadsheet of contacts outside of Mailchimp and save it as a CSV file.
+Next, you'll use our import tool to upload your file and add your contacts to your Mailchimp audience.

 Prepare for Import